mahanama94/Data-structures-and-Algorithms/README.md

 Name : R.B.
 Mahanama
 Index No : 140381E

-How to execute the code in command line
+executing the code in command line

 change working directory to the directory of Main.java using commmand line
 	cd <path>